Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Community Detection Algorithm

-The process to find significantly \textit{monadic} nodes may be concisely described by the set of the following procedures.
-First,we simulate $\tilde{\varrho_u}$ from beta($\hat{a},\hat{b}$) for every node (county).
+The process \jf{of finding} significant \textit{monads} may be concisely described by \jf{the following} procedures. \jf{First, we} simulate $\tilde{\varrho}_u$ from beta($\hat{a},\hat{b}$) for every node (county).
 We then obtain the empirical distributions of how monadic a given node is by computing the empirical distribution of $ \hat{I}_u = W_{uu} - \tilde{\varrho}_u s_u $.
 Following this step, we consider $I_u = W_{uu} - ps_u$.
-If $I_u$ is in the $1-\alpha^{\text{th}}$ tail of the distribution $\hat{I_u} $ then the node is a \textit{monad} at this instance of simulation.
-We repeat the procedure 10,000 times and the nodes that have been identified 10,000 times are conclusively categorized as monads.
+If $I_u$ is in the $1-\alpha^{\text{th}}$ tail of the distribution $\hat{I_u} $ then the node is monadic at this instance of simulation.
+We repeat the procedure 10,000 times and the nodes that are monadic all of the 10,000 trials are conclusively classified as monads.
 In practice, we set $\alpha$ equal to .05 for this test.
 The resultant group of nodes are significantly monadic at the 5\% significance level.

-\subsection{Differentiating Nodal Communities from Non-nodal communities}
+\subsection{Differentiating Nodal Communities from Non-Nodal Communities}

-In the post-processing phase, we identify nodal communities within the statistically significant communities detected by using the local clustering coefficient as defined by \citet{opsahl_clustering_2009} for weighted networks in the post-processing phase.
-For an unweighted network, the local clustering coefficient of a node $u$ is based on fraction of number of present ties over the total number of possible ties between the node’s neighbours.
-Thus root node of a tree-like structure , where there is a single core node that is connected to all its peripheral nodes, but none of the peripheral nodes connect to each other, will have low coefficient, while a node in a complete graph has a coefficient of 1.
+In the post-processing phase, we identify nodal communities within the communities detected by using the local clustering coefficient as defined by Opshal et al. \cite{opsahl_clustering_2009} for weighted networks.
+For an unweighted network, the local clustering coefficient of a node $u$ is the ratio of the number of present ties over the total number of possible ties between the node’s neighbors.
+A community will have a low clustering coefficient if there is a single hub-like node that is connected to all its peripheral nodes, but its peripheral nodes do not connect to each other.
+A node in a complete graph has a coefficient of 1.

+For a weighted network, Opsahl et al. define the minimum clustering coefficient of a particular node $u$ in a set $C$ using \textit{triplets} and \textit{triangles} of nodes \jf{\cite{opsahl_clustering_2009}.} A triplet $\delta(u,v,w)$ is defined as a set of three nodes that share at least one edge with another node in the set.
+A closed triangle $\Delta(u,v,w)$ is a set of three nodes whose nodes all connect to \textit{both} other nodes in the set.
+One may visually conceive of a triplet as a loosely connected set of three vertices which may have a missing edge, and a closed triangle as a clique of three vertices with three edges.